einsmein/monitor-rockets/README.md

 according to the messages it has processed.
 _An alternative would be to return the exact knowledge, meaning that the application only returns information collected from messages in-order.
-Messages that arrive out of order can be cached in a min-heap, and get processed when the missing messages arrive._
+Messages that arrive out of order can be stored in a min-heap, and get processed when the missing messages arrive._

 ### Store backend